indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packed_resources.rst

    parser state.

 ``0x02``
-   Resource flavor.
-Declares the type of resource this entry represents.
-   A ``u8`` defining the resource flavor immediately follows this byte.
-See the section below for valid resource flavors.
+   Previously held the resource *flavor*.
 This field is deprecated in version 2 in favor of the individual fields expressing presence of a resource type.
    (See fields starting at ``0x16``.)

 ``0xff``
    End of resource entry.
 The next encountered ``u8`` in the index should